RaduGalan1/pers_proj/README.md

 ## *VOYAS -  Intelligent itinerary generator and travelling assistant* 🧳🤖

 #### *Short description:*
 It uses a list of touristic objectives, a location, a time period.
 Takes into consideration: the user's interests, the active hours, recommended visit time, prefered transit, the need for uniformly distributed activities on all days, shortest route distance, and other personal information for a custom travelling itinerary.
+There is a personal recommender system, complex route optimization, location recommender, and live assistant.

 #### *My contribution:*
  I constructed the idea and the plan based on a personal need.
 Designed and implemented multiple solution for this problem (or subproblems):